OpenDataDSL/website/blog/2023-04-05-wealth/index.md

     <img src="/img/blog/wealth/data.jpg"/>
   </div>
   <div className="column">
-  <h2>Adding logic to time series data in ODSL?</h2>
+  <h2>Create insights using SMART Timeseries</h2>
-    In this blog we show you how to easily add logic to your time series data in OpenDataDSL.
+    In this blog we show you how to easily add logic to your time series data in OpenDataDSL to gain insights into which industries have made the greatest return on an investment.
   </div>
 </div>